danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 # Cloud District

 We are aiming to expose (securely) our Kubernetes services to the outside world, and we are not running away from Load Balancers, various middlewares, autentication, route management, SSL certificates, and so on.
+Setting all of this in automated fasion for Branch Deployments might get really complicated.

 Traefik and Cert Manager are the two mainstream free and open source Kubernetes applications  often used to solve this kind of problems.
 I will give a brief explanation below, but the reader is welcome to dive into their documentation.